ietf-wg-aipref/wg-materials/ietf123/minutes.md

 There are some areas where more discussions are needed but we will have time during this session

+## Vocabulary Draft

-## Issues (Martin Thompson)
+(Martin Thompson)

-There are no many issues left
+There are not many issues left

 > Issues are used by the Editor to track what needs to be done

 ### Closed issues

 - Taxonomy: covers all form of content processing